What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 • freshwater fish;

-• potatoes and legumes (the author of the video is Perseus Chow-Chow).
+• potatoes and legumes (video author Perseus Chow-Chow).

 Industrial

-Many owners choose commercially produced food for their pupils: dry or wet.
+Many owners choose industrially produced food for their pupils: dry or wet.
 They have an undoubted advantage, since preparation for use is reduced to a minimum.
-In addition, when developing the composition of the feed, all components were pre-calculated.
+In addition, when developing the composition of the feed, all components were calculated in advance.

-For Chow Chows, premium, super premium, or holistic dry food is best.
-Their composition is dominated by natural ingredients, and there are practically no preservatives, dyes and flavors.
+For chow chows, premium, super-premium or holistic dry food is preferable.
+Natural ingredients predominate in their composition, and there are practically no preservatives, dyes or flavors.

-High-quality food should have a natural color (brown), uniform texture, not a strong pleasant smell.
+High-quality food should have a natural color (brown), uniform consistency, and not a strong pleasant smell.

-Dosage information is indicated on the package.
-You can independently calculate the rate, based on the ratio of 60-70 g of dry food per 1 kg of animal weight.
+Dosage information is indicated on the packaging.
+You can independently calculate the norm based on the ratio of 60-70 g of dry food per 1 kg of animal weight.

-Dry granules make dogs thirsty, so they will need a sufficient amount of liquid.
-For puppies, “drying” is pre-soaked in hot water within 5-7 minutes (video from Elli Di Pets).
+Dry kibble makes dogs thirsty, so they will need plenty of fluids.
+For puppies, the “drying” is pre-soaked in hot water for 5-7 minutes (video from Elli Di Pets).

-Feedback from veterinarians plays an important role in organizing Chow Chow feeding.
-The breed is characterized by physiological characteristics that leave an imprint on the diet:
+Reviews from veterinarians play an important role in organizing chow chow feeding.
+The breed is characterized by a number of physiological characteristics, leaving an imprint on the diet:

-1. A predisposition to diabetes mellitus leads to a ban on sweet and starchy foods.
+1. A predisposition to diabetes leads to a ban on sweet and starchy foods.

-2. Protein allergy encourages the predominance of vegetables and fruits in the diet over meat (no more than 23% of the daily requirement).
+2. An allergy to protein encourages a predominance of vegetables and fruits over meat in the diet (no more than 23% of daily norm).

-3. Joint diseases require an increase in the proportion of calcium in the diet.
+3. Joint diseases require an increase in the proportion of calcium in food.

-To form a good posture, bowls for eating and drinking are placed on a stand.
+To develop good posture, bowls for food and drink are placed on a stand.

 What do you feed your pet?

-If you decide to get a Chow Chow puppy, you need to know in advance what food you will use, what you will feed him and how to care for him, the Chow Chow breed is quite demanding on food, as it is prone to allergies.
+If you decide to get a Chow Chow puppy, you need to know in advance what food you will use, what you will feed it and how to care for it.
+The Chow Chow breed is quite picky about food, as it is prone to allergies.

-However, the choice will mostly be whether you cook for your dog, use dry food, or both.
+However, the choice will mainly consist of whether you cook for your dog, use dry food, or both.

-If you have given preference to dry food, the choice of food must be taken with an understanding of whether the food will be useful to your pet and whether it will harm.
+If you prefer dry food, you need to consider the choice of food with an understanding of whether the food will be beneficial for your pet and whether it will not harm you.

 Some information about dry food

-When buying food, read the label that contains unidentified ingredients (“unknown meat”, “animal”, “poultry”.)
-Crude protein and fat can basically be anything, and as a rule, unidentified ingredients are low quality.
+When purchasing food, read the label if it contains unidentified ingredients (“unknown meat”, “animal”, “poultry”.)
+Crude protein and fat can essentially be anything, and, as a rule, unidentified ingredients are low quality.

-Artificial colors, flavors, sweeteners and preservatives, especially those considered to be carcinogens or banned from human food production.
+Artificial colors, flavors, sweeteners and preservatives, especially those considered carcinogens or those prohibited in human food production.

-Dogs are carnivores by nature, and should eat meat and should not be fed excessive amounts of carbohydrates.
-Cereals are added to feed because they are cheaper.
+Dogs are carnivores by nature, and should eat meat and should not receive excessive amounts of carbohydrates.
+Grains are added to feed because they are cheaper.

-It is common practice to list the ingredients in a food in descending order of weight.
-Thus, the main ingredients on the label are listed first.
+A common practice is to list the ingredients in a food in descending order by weight.
+Thus, the main ingredients are listed first on the label.

-In this regard, manufacturers go to the tricks of separating and listing the same ingredients several times.
-For example, chicken meat and chicken meal are chicken ingredients; brown rice, white rice, rice, rice bran, rice gluten and rice flour are all parts of the same ingredient - rice.
+In this regard, manufacturers resort to tricks by separating and listing the same ingredients several times.
+For example, chicken meat and chicken meal - chicken ingredients; brown rice, white rice, rice, rice bran, rice gluten and rice flour are all parts of the same ingredient - rice.

-This trick gives the manufacturer the opportunity to put in the first place in the list the ingredient that he deems necessary.
-Thus, in the feed, in which chicken meat is written in the first place, there can easily be many times more rice, divided into different ingredients.
+This trick gives the manufacturer the opportunity to put at the top of the list the ingredient he deems necessary.
+Thus, a food that contains chicken meat in the first place can easily contain many times more rice, divided into different ingredients.

-As history shows, pet food manufacturers are ready to focus primarily on customers, and not on their pets.
-In other words, the focus will be on the lowest price and maximum ease of use, not on optimal animal health.
+As history shows, pet food manufacturers are willing to focus primarily on consumers, not their pets.
+In other words, the focus will be on minimum price and maximum usability rather than on optimal animal health.

-Manufacturers claim that their feeds are superior because they are made from meat waste and grains that cannot be used for human consumption.
+Manufacturers claim that their food is superior because it is made from waste from the meat industry and grain crops that cannot be used for human food.

-Before choosing food for your pet, do not be too lazy to look at the rating of food by independent experts.
+Before choosing food for your pet, take the time to look at the food ratings of independent experts.

-After a short introduction about the choice of dry food, let's move on to the nutrition itself.
+After a short introduction about choosing dry food, let's move on to the nutrition itself.

-Your dog should eat from a bowl set at natural height, the best option is two bowls on a vertical rod with height adjustment (as the puppy grows, the bowl must be raised).
-If you are using dry food, make sure your dog always has water in the bowl.
+Your dog should eat from a bowl set at a natural height; the best option would be two bowls on a vertical rod with height adjustment (the bowl needs to be raised as the puppy grows).
+If you use dry food, make sure your dog always has water in his bowl.

-• bird bones especially chicken bones, bone broths
+• poultry bones especially chicken bones, bone broths

 • pork in any form